TradeTrust/documentation/docs/reference/document-creator/config-file.md

 The value of `"network"` property is a string that refers to the network in which the document is created in.

-Currently, we only support to 6 networks.
+Currently, we only support the following networks.
+[List of Supported Network](/docs/topics/introduction/supported-network)

+### Permissionless Networks

 - Ethereum Mainnet : `"homestead"`
 - Sepolia Testnet : `"sepolia"`